S3-working-group/s3-practical-guide/docs/all.md

   <dt><a href="helping-team.html">Helping Team</a></dt>
   <dd><p>Bring together a team of equivalent people with the mandate to execute on a specific set of requirements defined by a delegator.</p></dd>

+  <dt><a href="invest-in-ongoing-learning.html">Invest in Ongoing Learning</a></dt>
+  <dd><p>Make continuous learning an integral part of people’s responsibilities and work, so that they ongoingly develop their capacity to contribute effectively toward the purpose of the organization.</p></dd>

   <dt><a href="invite-change.html">Invite Change</a></dt>
   <dd><p>Clarify the reason for change and invite people to participate.</p></dd>